 Be sure you are healthy enough for exercise.
 It is generally a good idea to visit your doctor to be sure that you are healthy enough for vigorous exercise.
 Even if there are physical barriers that prevent you from participating in some popular forms of exercise, your physician may be able to suggest modifications that can be made so that you can begin a workout plan.

 You may also want to connect with other experts at the beginning of your plan.
 If you have physical limitations or previous injuries, a physical therapist may be able to help.
 Or a visit with a personal trainer may be worth the investment, as well.
-A good trainer will assess your level of fitness, help you set goals and design a weight-loss workout routine for you to follow.
+A good trainer will assess your level of fitness, help you set goals that you'll actually reach and design a routine for you to follow.
+Some trainers will even perform metabolic testing to help you lose weight.

 At the beginning of a new exercise plan, focus on building a fitness habit.
-Once regular exercise is part of your daily schedule you can make adjustments to the type and intensity of your workout.
+Once regular exercise is part of your daily schedule you can make adjustments to burn more calories.
 But in the beginning, consistency is the key to success.
 So choose activities that you enjoy doing.

-If your immediate circle of friends is not interested in participating in your new weight-loss workout, then look a little further.
+If your immediate circle of friends is not interested in participating in your new workout program, then look a little further.
 Would some co-workers like to join you for an aerobics class after the office?
 Perhaps you have neighbors that would be willing to put the kids in strollers and walk or run through the neighborhood.
+Learn now to get the support you need to make your plan a success.

-Get equipped with exercise clothing.
-Invest in a good pair of shoes and breathable workout clothing.
-For your first purchase, you may want to avoid the big box retailers and go to a sport-specific store.
+Get equipped with proper exercise clothing.
+Invest in a good pair of shoes, breathable workout clothing and other exercise essentials.
+You may want to avoid the big box retailers and go to a sport-specific store that is staffed by experts.
 Neighborhood walking and running stores are great resources.
 Often these smaller owner-operated stores have staff that are actively involved in the sport and can make specific recommendations for fit and wear.

 Once you make the initial purchase, make new workout shoes or clothing an incentive for continued success.
 Set short-term goals and reward yourself with a new outfit that will make you feel more comfortable and confident during future workouts.

 Write out a plan.
 It's easy to decide that you want to exercise.
 Getting it done is the hard part.
 There will always be another task, job or priority that can get in the way of your workout.
-To be sure that your workout remains a top priority, get out a calendar and schedule each activity in advance.
+To be sure that your workout remains a top priority, get out a calendar plan your meals and workouts each week.

 Once you have the plan in writing, post it in a highly visible spot.
 Let it serve as a constant reminder.
 Set out workout clothing and pack a gym bag the night before your workout.

 Vary your workouts.
-Exercise for weight loss should include aerobic activity, which raises your heart rate, strength training that builds muscle, and flexibility training to increase range of motion in the joints and decrease stress.
+Exercise for weight loss should include aerobic activity to burn calories, strength training to builds muscle, and flexibility training to increase range of motion in the joints and decrease stress.

 When you schedule your weight-loss workouts, try to vary the activity that you do every day.
 For example, you may want to jog on Mondays, Wednesdays and Fridays.
 On Tuesdays, Thursdays, and Saturdays grab the bike and head to a park for some push-ups, lunges, and sit-ups.
 Stretch and balance in yoga on Sunday.